Aster family (Asteraceae)

 Cultivation: The preference is full or partial sun, moist to mesic soil, and loamy or sandy soil.
 Occasional flooding is tolerated if it is not too prolonged.
 Young seedlings of Common Cocklebur exude toxic chemicals that can inhibit germination of other species of plants, or kill off their seedlings.
 Individual plants become less toxic as they mature.

-Range & Habitat: Common Cocklebur occurs in most counties of Illinois and is quite common (see Distribution Map).
-The two varieties that Mohlenbrock (2002) has described, var. canadense and var. glabratum, are both common in Illinois.
-The pop-up map refers to the distribution of var. canadense only.
-Common Cocklebur is native to both Eurasia and North America; it is hard to distinguish between native and adventive races of this plant.
-Habitats include cropland (especially corn fields), fallow fields, the floodplain zone of rivers and ponds, degraded meadows that are poorly drained, dried-up mudholes, stabilized areas of beaches and sand dunes, vacant lots, and waste areas.
+Range & Habitat: Common Cocklebur occurs in most counties of Illinois, where it is quite common (see Distribution Map).
+The included map combines the distribution of the different varieties (or species) of Common Cocklebur that have been described by some authors.
+This plant is native to both North America and Eurasia.
+Habitats include cropland (especially corn fields), fallow fields, the floodplain zone of rivers and ponds, degraded meadows that are poorly drained, dried-up mudholes, partially stabilized areas of beaches and sand dunes, vacant lots, and waste areas.
 Disturbed, poorly drained areas are preferred.

-Comments: Common Cocklebur resembles Arctium minus (Common Burdock) somewhat, but it has separate male and female flowers that are brownish white and green, respectively, while the latter species has perfect flowers with bright pink corollas.
-Because Common Cocklebur is a highly variable plant, different varieties have been identified (or even regarded as separate species in the past).
-The other variety of Common Cocklebur in Illinois, var. glabratum, has bur-like bracts that are nearly glabrous and they tend to be more oval-shaped and less broad than the bracts of var. canadense.
-Otherwise, they are very similar to each other.
-Another species that is adventive from the southwest, Xanthium spinosum (Spiny Cocklebur), is rarely encountered in Illinois.
-It has more narrow lanceolate leaves, and there is a tripartite spine at the base of each leaf.
+Comments: Common Cocklebur (Xanthium strumarium) resembles Common Burdock (Arctium minus) somewhat, but it has separate male and female flowers that are brownish white and green, respectively, while the latter species has perfect flowers with bright pink corollas.
+Because Common Cocklebur is a highly variable plant, different varieties have been described (or even regarded as distinct species by some authors), although the validity of these different varieties (or species) has not been accepted by some authorities (e.g., ITIS).
+For this reason, they will not be discussed further.
+Another species that is adventive from southwestern USA, Spiny Cocklebur (Xanthium spinosum), is uncommon in Illinois.
+Compared to Common Cocklebur, it has more narrow lanceolate leaves and its petiole bases have solitary tripartite spines.